TheJelmega/prog-lang/design/README.md

 <extern-static-item> := { <attribute> }* [ <vis> ] [ 'mut' ] [ 'tls' ] 'static' <name> [ ':' <type> ] ';'
 ```

-A static item is a named location within the programs static memory.
+A static item is a named location within the program's static memory.
 All references to a static refer to the same memory location.
-Static item live for the entirety of the programs life and are never dropped at the end of the program.
+Static items live for the entirety of the programs life and are never dropped at the end of the program.
 Therefore it is not allowed to assign a type which implements `Drop` as the type of a static.

-Static items must be initialized using a an expression that can be evaluated at compile time.
+Static items must be initialized using an expression that can be evaluated at compile time.

-Non-mutable static items do not support interior mutability and will be allocated in read-only static memory.
+Non-mutable static items that do not support interior mutability and will be allocated in read-only static memory.

 All access to statics is safe, but there are a number of restrictions:
 - The type must have a `Sync` trait bound to allow thread-safe access.